Seth Godin has put up some excellent high level rules for navigating VCs.

 This notion of taking a pass on startups with risks in two dimensions is not a tremendous surprise but the real crux here is : how often is a new market/category being represented by a known team?
 I'd say not often.
 Hence, rule #1 becomes a double whammy of market and management team track record if you will.

-p.s.
+For new market/category entrepeneurs, this doesn't mean that you have to form with the brother-in-law of your VC group, but it certainly put a stronger focus on team and any relevant track record in businesses /business models darn close to what you are pitching.p.s.
 (But having a family relation doesn't hurt...
 In a truth-is-stranger-than-blogging moment, a couple of weeks ago, I came across a competitor's vertical-axis wind turbine technology startup that was funded by socially focused Calvert Funds.
 This startup looked quite primitive and less than wholly compelling from a technology or differentiation or execution standpoint... until someone told me that one of their founders had an uncle at Calvert... :)

 http://www.typepad.com/t/trackback/2123/17037978